Urch1234/Capstone-project/README.md

-# This is a Meta Backend Capstone Project
+# This is a My Backend Capstone Project On Meta

-Project on LittleLemon
+The project is on LitleLemon Restuarant